resilience-coffee/resilience-coffee.org/README.md

 ## What

 A twice monthly virtual meetup discussing topics related to resilience engineering.
+We loosely follow a [Lean Coffee](http://leancoffee.org/) format.

 ## Why

-We are more resilient when we learn from each other's approaches and adapt.
+We are more resilient when we learn from each others' approaches and adapt.

 ## When